WelSimLLC/welsim.github.io/collections/_posts/2023-08-22-automated-regression-testing-for-general-purpose-engineering-simulation-cae-software.md

 (3) Integration of features: In this scenario, regression testing ensures that the software product works seamlessly after integration with other products.
 For instance, when integrating the fluid-structure coupling functionality in CAE, new code might impact existing structural modules or fluid module features.
 Automated testing can promptly detect any issues.

-(4) Defect and issue fixes: This is the most frequent encountered situation.
+(4) Defect and issue fixes: This is the most frequently encountered situation.
 For large software like CAE, the developers' efforts to fix discovered bugs might inadvertently introduce more.
 Therefore, regression testing is crucial to maintain software quality.

 <p align="center">
   <img src="\assets\blog\20230822\welsim_regression_demo2.png" alt="welsim_regression_demo2" />